sIHURs/VGGT-X/README.md

       ├── images.bin
       └── points3D.bin
 ```

 Note that it would soft link everything in `/YOUR/SCENE_DIR/` to the new folder `/YOUR/SCENE_DIR_vggt_x/`, except for the `sparse/` folder.
 It minimizes additional storage usage and facilitates usage of reconstruction results.
+If `/YOUR/SCENE_DIR/sparse/` exists, it would take it as ground-truth and save pose and point map evaluation result to `/YOUR/SCENE_DIR_vggt_x/sparse/eval_results.txt`.

 ## 🔍 Detailed Usage